embeddedkink/embeddedkink.github.io/lockbox.md

 If you had to abort a session, the electronics can be reset and used in a new box.
 This can be done by simply connecting the usb port on the microcontroller, listening on the UART (`picocom -b 9600 /dev/ttyUSB0` or with the Arduino IDE) and pressing the RESET button on the microcontroller.
 It will now send data about its status and the password.
 Use this password with the control software to unlock like normal.

-## Technical details
+## Important technical details

 [Assembly guide](./lockbox-assembly-guide.md)

 ### A note on updates

 The box can be updated manually but will not be seeking for the latest updates automatically.
 Updating the box is not hard, but requires some technical steps.
 An update utility is in the works.
-Until then, the version of the control software that matches the firmware of your lock box will be accessible on GitHub.
+If you are unable to update the box, the version of the control software that matches the firmware of your lock box can always be found on GitHub.

 ### Power

 The box has been measured to draw 0.4 amps at 5 volts with the servo stalled.
 This should be handled by most modern USB devices.
-Do note that its behaviour is not guaranteed to be in spec so the use of a quality USB power supply is recommended.
+Do note that its behaviour is not guaranteed to be in spec so **the use of a quality USB power supply is highly recommended**.
 Note that some servos may not perform identically to ours, even if they're marketed as 9g SG90.

 The box allows dupont cables to come out of the bottom.
 You can power it with a female USB micro-b to dupont breakout board along with 2 dupont female to female wires; solder your own USB to dupont cable; or even 3d print a USB to dupont adapter.